nickmiller-iit/WCRP450/analysis/clustering/Notes.md

 # Clustering

 This can be done fairly easily in R. The process is documented in R notebook `clustering.Rmd`, rendered in `clustering.nb.html`.
 The groups are recorded in file `WCRCYPGroups.tsv`.

+# Assigning clusters to CYP families

+Used blast searches with a representative from each cluster against the UniProt database (UniProtKb/Arthropoda).
+Need to be a bit cautious about what hits (if any) we use.
+Because sequences often get named for the nearest blast hit, and these names then get into the databases, something in the databases can be named for a particular CYP family without necessarily meeing the >=40% identity criterion.
+To account for this hits were only used to confer CYP family if they came from a reliable source ("reviewed" proteins, *Tribolium* proteins), as well as meeting the >=40% identity requirement.
+Representative sequences were chosen by starting with the first sequence from each group, as listed in `WCRCYPGroups.tsv`.
+If no "reliable" blast hit with >=40% identity was found, the next sequence in thr group was tested.
+This was repeated until an acceptable hit was obrained or all sequences in the group had been tried, at which point, the group was considered unassigned.

+Notes:

+ * Group 5 hit to (Q964R0 reviewed Blatella CYP6) with 40.9% identity and D7EJT0 (Tribolium CYP345) with 51% identity, so assigned to CYP345.
+ * Group 26 hit to two Tribolium CYP family members: D6WFY6 (CYP15) at 40.6% and A0A139WKQ2 (described as "Putative cytochrome P450 303a1-like Protein") at 57.9%.
+Given the tenetative nature of the latter, assigned group 26 to CYP15.

+Results are in `WCRCYPGroupsFamilies.tsv`